c4-project/c4t/cmd/act-tester-lift/README.md

 # NAME

-act-tester-lift - runs the harness-lifter phase of an ACT test
+act-tester-lift - runs the lifter phase of an ACT test

 # SYNOPSIS